DanielSSilva/danielssilva.github.io/_drafts/Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project.md

 For the sake of simplicity, let's say we have a simple C# console application that outputs a greeting message given the user name as a parameter.
 You can find this project on my Azure DevOps project repository called [AzDevOpsSeries](https://dev.azure.com/danielssilvadev/_git/AzDevOpsSeries)

-Now, because we don't like broken things, we add a simple unit test to make sure that the method is returning what's expected.
+We don't like broken things, so let's add a simple unit test to make sure that the method is returning what's expected.

-So our project structure is the following:
+The project structure is the following:
 ```
 GreeterProject
 |